johnwalicki/STM32MP1-Edge-WatsonIoT-Workshop/part3/TRAINING.md

 To train the model we need to identify 2 different situations:

-- the DHT sensor is not being held
+- the IKS01A2 sensor is not being held
-- the DHT sensor is being held in a closed hand
+- the IKS01A2 sensor is covered by your finger

 It is important to ensure the training data is of good quality, so we are going to create a new database to hold the training database and carefully manage what data is added to the training database.